 2.14.
-SECRETARY OF THE AIR FORCE.
+SECRETARY OF THE AIR FORCE (SECAF).

-In addition to the responsibilities in Paragraph 2.13., the Secretary of Air Force:
+In addition to the responsibilities in Paragraph 2.13., the SECAF:

+a.
+Oversees the USSF as a Military Service within the Department of Air Force, pursuant to Sections 9013 and 9081 of Title 10, U.S.C.

+b.
+Provides an Assistant Secretary of the Air Force for Space Acquisition and Integration who will, in addition to other responsibilities, chair the SAC, which oversees, directs, and manages the acquisition and integration of all Military Service space systems and programs across the national security space enterprise.

+c.
+Oversees the CSO, USSF.

+2.15.
+CSO, USSF.

+Under the authority, direction, and control of the SECAF; pursuant to Sections 9081 through 9084 of Title 10, U.S.C.; and in accordance with other applicable law and SecDef designations, the CSO, USSF:

 - a.
-Oversees the USSF as a Military Service within the Department of Air Force, pursuant to Section 9081 of Title 10, U.S.C. - b.
-Provides an Assistant Secretary of the Air Force for Space Acquisition and Integration who will, in addition to other responsibilities, lead the SAC that will oversee, direct, and manage the acquisition and integration of all Military Services' space systems and programs across the national security space enterprise. - c.
-Through the Chief of Space Operations, USSF, is responsible for: - (1) Organizing, training, and equipping organic and assigned space forces serving in the United States and overseas. - (2) Serving as the force design architect for space systems and programs of the Military Services and a member of the SAC. - (3) Integrating and synchronizing joint space training in coordination with the CCMDs and the Military Departments. - (4) Providing advocacy and proposing requirements for joint space training and education topics in the appropriate Military Department venues.

-2.15.
+Ensures the USSF is organized, trained, and equipped to: - (1) Provide freedom of operation for the United States in, from, and to space. - (2) Conduct space operations. - (3) Protect U.S. interests in space.

+b.
+Serves as the force design architect for space systems and programs of the Military Services.

+- c.
+Serves as the integrator for DoD's Joint Space Requirements. - d.
+Serves as a member of the Joint Chiefs of Staff and as a member of the SAC.

+2.16.
 CJCS.